-The Group's High Credit Committee, which meets on convened by the Chairman and Chief Executive Officer, decides on commitments and recovery operations exceeding a certain Group threshold before their ratification by the Board of Directors .
+The Group's High Credit Committee, which meets on convened by the Chairman and Chief Executive Officer, decides on commitments and

 It is composed of 4 members (including the Chairman and Chief Executive Officer), appointed from among the members of the Board.
 The Group's High Credit Committee meets at least once a month and may be convened at any time at the Chairman's initiative if he considers it necessary: if the operation or transaction is urgent or if it is required due to current events at the bank.